jacobwconklin/TypeFightBackend/README.md

 Deploy by installing Azure App Service extension, then from the command pallete go to azure sign in, then use the command pallete to run azure deploy web app

+## Notes

+Client (front-end) should be expected to keep playerId and sessionId and should only need these "keys" for each endpoint plus situational values.